apaquino/MakeMe/README.md

 ```

 Please follow the Facebook instructions to open the application on xCode and perform a build.
-NOTE:  The build scheme for this repo in for prod.
-You may want to change it to debug if you want to modify.
+NOTE:  The build scheme for this repo is debug.

 ## Log In
-  To see a sample user with populated data -
+  To see a sample user with populated data

   Username: mjones